YES - AND: Asking ourselves (and each other) tough questions about creation, privilege, power & responsibility

-I started by touring solo work because it allowed me to change things up to and in the moment of performance, in dialogue with audiences and events in my life and the world.
+I started my professional acting and writing career by touring solo work, in part because it allowed me to change things up to and in the moment of performance, in dialogue with audiences and events in my life and the world.

-My first ensemble piece, In the Crossing, began as a solo work based on my experience in Lebanon during the Israeli-Hezbollah war in 2006.
+My first multi-actor work, In the Crossing, began as a solo piece based on my experience in Lebanon during the Israeli-Hezbollah war in 2006.

-In the talkbacks that followed each performance, I realized the biggest conflict in the room was the one amongst the audience about the story I was telling – and the questions that raised for me as a playwright and performer:
+In the talkbacks that followed each performance, I realized that the biggest conflict in the room was the one amongst the audience about the story I was telling – and the questions this raised for me as a playwright and performer: